. . . . .

 What bookish notion schools a bairn

-as might a crayfish by a languid bourne?
+rapt, like a crayfish by a languid bourne?

 What did that crawdad ever learn,